 All reasonable accommodations are individualized, flexible and confidential based on the nature of the disability and the academic environment.

-The mission of the Office of Disability Services at Columbia College is to create an academic, social and physically accessible environment for students with disabilities by removing obstacles to learning.
+The mission of the Office of Accessibility Services at Columbia College is to create an academic, social and physically accessible environment for students with disabilities by removing obstacles to learning.

 Service and Emotional Support Animal Policy

 This link contains information regarding Columbia College’s policy toward service and emotional support animals including the process for requesting a service or emotional support animal, resident responsibilities and requirements of the college community.
 Service and Emotional Support Animal Policy

 Requesting Accommodations/Disability Services

 To request accommodations/disability services, click on the link below to fill out the ‘Request for Accessibility Services Application’ and submit.
 This will be received by the Disabilities Services Coordinator.

 Accessibility Services is a function of the Office of the Provost.